Other Names for this Disease

-Treatment of children with trisomy 13 is planned on a case-by-case basis.
-The type of treatment given depends on the patient's individual condition.
-Surgical interventions are generally withheld for the first few months of life because of the high mortality rates of babies with trisomy 13.
-Parents and medical personnel must carefully weigh decisions about extraordinary life-prolonging measures against the severity of the neurological and physical defects that are present and the likelihood of postsurgical recovery or prolonged survival.
+Treatment for trisomy 13 depends on the affected person's signs and symptoms, and is generally symptomatic and supportive.
+Surgeries are generally withheld for the first few months of life because of the high mortality rate associated with trisomy 13.
+Parents and medical personnel must carefully weigh decisions about extraordinary life-prolonging measures against the severity of the neurological and physical defects that are present and the likelihood of post-surgical recovery or prolonged survival.

 - Chambers D. Trisomy 13.
 MedlinePlus.
 2009; http://www.nlm.nih.gov/medlineplus/ency/article/001660.htm.
 Accessed 10/13/2009.

 - Best RG, Stallworth J. Patau Syndrome. eMedicine.
 2007; http://emedicine.medscape.com/article/947706-overview.
 Accessed 10/13/2009.